Labor Day parties

 Landscaping Ideas: Ending the Summer Entertaining Season with a Splash of Color

-Those hosting such outdoor festivities have probably been looking over their property’s landscaping, with a view of how the yard will look when entertaining.
+Those hosting outdoor festivities that weekend have probably been looking over your property’s landscaping, with a view of how the yard will look when entertaining.

 Sandra Vultaggio